hudson-trading/corral/doc/05_reference.md

   : Returns the amount of free space in the channel buffer, i.e., the number of times in a row you can call `trySend()` successfully.
 Returns 0 for closed channels, and `std::numeric_limits<size_t>::max()` for unbounded channels.
+  Note that writing awaitables in scope may claim free space for themselves, so `space()` may indicate less space than there is in the channel.
+  Also, due to the above, `size() + space()` would not necessarily sum up to the original channel capacity.

 * `bool Channel<T>::full() const noexcept`
   : Returns true if there is no free space in the channel buffer (or the channel